delpapa/SORN_V2/README.md

 #### Setting up the environment

-Install [Python 2.7](https://www.python.org/download/releases/2.7/) and the [conda package manager](https://conda.io/miniconda.html) (use miniconda, not anaconda).
-Navigate to the project directory inside a terminal and create a virtual environment (replace <ENVIRONMENT_NAME>, for example, with "sorn_env") and install the [required packages](https://github.com/delpapa/sorn/blob/master/requirements.txt):
+Install [Python 3.7](https://www.python.org/downloads/release/python-371/) and the [conda package manager](https://conda.io/miniconda.html) (use miniconda).
+Navigate to the project directory inside a terminal and create a virtual environment (replace <ENVIRONMENT_NAME>, for example, with `sorn_env`) and install the [required packages](https://github.com/delpapa/SORN_V2/blob/master/requirements.txt):

-`conda create -n <ENVIRONMENT_NAME> --file requirements.txt python=2.7`
+`conda create -n <ENVIRONMENT_NAME> --file requirements.txt python=3.7`

 Activate the virtual environment:

 `source activate <ENVIRONMENT_NAME>`

 By installing these packages in a virtual environment, you avoid dependency clashes with other packages that may already be installed elsewhere on your computer.
-Importantly, this SORN repository does not yet support python 3.

 ## Experiments